synsense/sinabs-exodus/README.md

 ```

 Note that the `tau_syn` parameter for adding synaptic dynamics to `IAF` and `LIF` layers is currently not supported.
 However, you can include an additional `ExpLeak` layer in your model for the same functionality.

+## License

+Sinabs-exodus is published under AGPL v3.0.
+See the LICENSE file for details.

+## Footnotes

+[^1]: Sumit Bam Shrestha and Garrick Orchard.
+"SLAYER: Spike Layer Error Reassignment in Time."
+In _Advances in Neural Information Processing Systems_, pp. 1417-1426.
+2018.